diamond-nicholas/Telegram_bot/README.md

       select a name to call the bot which is unique choose a username to call the bot which must end with the word 'bot'. for example, klaus154_bot. once this is done, a unique API token will be sent to you which will be used to interact with the bot from the terminal.
+- Open your terminal and type 'touch Gemfile' and put this line of code in the file "gem 'telegram-bot-ruby'"
+- In your terminal type 'bundle install' to install the gem required to build the bot
-- Copy the generated API token, make sure its safe to prevent others having access to controlling your bot.
+- Copy the generated API token to the token.rb file, make sure its safe to prevent others having access to controlling your bot.

 ## My Bot
 I built a telegram_bot which i called "klaus154_bot" which was inspired by my nick name.